WasatchPhotonics/Enlighten-Simple-RamanID/README.md

 You can therefore build this project on Windows by double-clicking the .sln file and compiling under Visual Studio.

+# Design

+The basic goal of this application was to allow the "spectral library" to be nothing more than a folder of spectra saved from ENLIGHTEN™ as individual .CSV files.

+This makes it extremely simple for users to generate their own "Raman library" simply by creating a folder and dragging "known-good" spectra into it.
+Only one spectrum is required (or supported) per compound.
+Compound names are taken from the "Label" field of the CSV, or filename if that metadata is not provided.
+By way of demonstration, sample libraries are included in the libraries/ folder.

+The algorithm does nothing more than compare peak locations on the x-axis.
+Peak intensity (relative or absolute) is not factored in the comparison.

+Given the above, the peak-finding algorithm in use becomes of paramount importance -- and the peak-finding routine in this application is simple indeed.
+All the math can be found in \ref Identify::Library, especially:

+- \ref Identify::Library::findPeakWavenumbers
+- \ref Identify::Library::checkFit

 # Testing